samoylenko/samoylenko.me/README.md

     We think that an application security professional must have development skills.
 In the modern world of applications development, security is not about generic solutions - at least, not anymore.
-Application security professional is expected to know how to resolve and/or prevent security issues - not only detect those.
-And there will be popular frameworks in each programming language, and most probably all required security controls will present in these frameworks already, just not properly applied by developers.
+An application security professional is expected not only to detect security issues, but also to resolve and/or prevent them.
+Most of the popular programming frameworks have security controls built-in; however, they are often not properly implemented by developers.

-    **It is not normal anymore if a developer has to implement security controls from scratch.
-In most cases, this (implementing security controls from scratch and not using functionality provided by modern frameworks or well-known libraries) will be the root cause for many security issues you will work with.**
+    **It is no longer the case that developers need to implement security controls from scratch.
+Custom security implmentation and not using the functionality provided by modern frameworks/well-known libraries will commonly be the root cause for many security issues you will work with.**

     1. Main programming language: **Java**

         Widely used by the enterprise, it's not going away anytime soon.
-And unlike **.Net / C#**, it's free to use and learn.
-Also, it's not restricted to just Microsoft stack.
-Java is a great first language to learn, and it also has a friendly and very helpful, huge community.
+        Unlike **.Net / C#**, it's free to use and learn.
+Also, it's not restricted to  the Microsoft stack.
+Combined with a widespread community of helpful and friendly developers, Java is a great first lanaguage to learn.

         If you don't like Java, our other recommendation would be **Go**, but it's not currently very popular in the world of enterprise.

-        1. Use a dependency management (build) tool everytime when you are writing your programs.
+        1. Use a dependency management (build) tool to write your programs.
             Never download dependencies manually.

             For Java, we recommend **[Maven](https://maven.apache.org/)**.
 A great alternative would be [Gradle](https://gradle.org/), but it's not yet